Keegan Messing: 2022–2023 season: Four Continents silver and retirement

 Despite falling on his open quad attempt in the short program of the 2023 Four Continents Championships, Messing placed second in the segment with a season-high international score of 86.70, winning a silver small medal.
 He was 5.20 points back of segment leader Kao Miura of Japan, and only 0.06 ahead of third-place American Jimmy Ma.
 In the free skate, Messing was the penultimate skater, and produced a clean program, receiving a new personal best score in free (188.87) and overall (275.57), and a standing ovation from the crowd.
 He finished second overall in the segment, narrowly behind Miura, and won the silver medal.
 On winning his first ISU championship medal, Messing remarked that "it took me 28 years of skating to get here."

 Messing scored a new personal best of 98.75 in the short program at the 2023 World Championships, coming fourth in the segment.
 He said it was "incredible" to finally skate the program cleanly that season at the World Championships.
 A singled attempt at a triple Axel and an invalid spin dropped him to seventh place overall, and eleventh in the free skate, but he called it a great event "to go out on."
 He then joined Team Canada for the World Team Trophy, where several jump errors in the short saw him ninth in the segment.
 He was seventh in the free skate, while Team Canada finished sixth overall.
 Despite mistakes, Messing said it was "very special" to have his last competitive skate with "all of my friends sitting in these boxes celebrating this moment with me."

 On May 26, 2023, Messing officially confirmed his retirement from competition, saying that "I don't feel burdened with what I couldn't achieve but fulfilled with what I've gained and accomplished.
 I can step away knowing that I've truly made a difference in the sport and that I've accomplished all I set out for."

+2025-26 season: Canadian Nationals

+In January 2026, Messing came out of retirement to compete at the 2026 Canadian Figure Skating Championships where he placed fifth place overall.
+“It really went from trying for a spot to like, no, it’s not about a spot.
+It’s about the experience,” he said.
+“It’s about coming back and doing everything I can to see what I can do.
+And to come back like this, with this kind of reception.
+And even to non-perfect skates, it’s so heartwarming.
+It makes me feel like I never left and it’s just, it’s so warm out there.”